-My doctoral thesis focused upon the relationships between stone circles, henges and landscape, and I was very fortunate to be supervised by Richard Bradley.
+My doctoral thesis focused upon the relationship between stone circles, henges and landscape, and I was fortunate to be supervised by Richard Bradley.
 The results of this fieldwork introduced me to new ways of thinking about the ways in which I engage with the world, including the connections between monumental architecture, landscape and perception.

 Influenced by ongoing work in the archaeology of the senses, I also began to consider the relationship between archaeological fieldwork and interpretation.
 This led to a series of reflexive approaches to the gathering and communication of ideas, including experimental publications, audiovisual works and the integration of creative methodologies within traditional practice.
 In 2002 I founded Monumental, a research organisation and consultancy which offers innovative approaches to visualisation, film, and design across academia and the heritage industry.
 A variety of projects followed, ranging from community archaeology in Cumbria to art installations in Argyll.

 Since 2012 I began working on a new project to explore the optical properties of Neolithic monuments.
 I also continue to work in the Lake District, including investigations into recently discovered monuments that have some very intriguing relationships with natural places.